-There’s ways of converting your result to a mask, but it involves time-consuming steps that will not get you a good result.
+There are ways of converting your result to a mask, but it involves time-consuming steps that will not get you a good result.

 You can skip all of those steps by using the more precise tools that Photoshop has to offer.

-Please take note that the Background Eraser tool officially became a part of Photoshop 5.5 in 1999–over 21 years ago–therefore, the tool itself is outdated compared to its AI (Artificial Intelligence)-assisted counterparts.
+Please note that the Background Eraser tool officially became a part of Photoshop 5.5 in 1999–over 21 years ago–therefore, the tool itself is outdated compared to its AI (Artificial Intelligence)-assisted counterparts.

 How To Use The Quick Selection Tool and The Refine Edge Dialog

 Even if you’re still using Photoshop CS6, you will still end up with a better selection result than using the Background Eraser tool.

 On the Toolbar, select the Quick Selection tool and use it to click-and-drag all over your subject to create a selection.

 PRO TIP!
 Use the [ or ] keys to reduce or enlarge the size of your brush!

 At the bottom of the Layers panel, click on the Layer Mask icon to create a Layer Mask with the selection.